seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 And shalt be ever.

 *Exit IMOGEN, to the cave*
-This youth, how’er distress’d, appears he hath had
+This youth, how'er distress'd, appears he hath had
 Good ancestors.

 **ARVIRAGUS**